Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Introduction

 A promising solution to address the DR bottleneck of ADCs is the \emph{modulo sampling} framework \cite{Bhandari:2017,Bhandari:2021}.
-The idea in modulo sampling is to apply a nonlinear folding operation called \emph{modulo} to the input signal before the ADC.
+The idea behind modulo sampling is to apply a nonlinear folding operation called \emph{modulo} to the input signal before the ADC.
 This modulo pre-processing stage ensures that the signal range is confined within the DR of the ADC.
-Moreover, for a given amplitude quantization bit budget, modulo ADCs can achieve better digital resolution compared to conventional ADCs as demonstrated in prior works \cite{Zhu:2024b,Guo:2024}.
+Moreover, for a given amplitude quantization bit budget, modulo ADCs can achieve better digital resolution than conventional ADCs as demonstrated in previous works \cite{Zhu:2024b,Guo:2024}.